We add namespace and helper.

 folder of your Joomla 4 installation.

 Install your module as described in part one, after copying all files.
-Joomla will update the namespaces for you during the installation.
-Since a file and namespaces have been added, this is necessary.

 - Check whether the text calculated via the function